 Because of his personal example, students respected and responded positively to his expectations in lessons and the classroom for attention to detail, thorough and rigorous research, and thoughtful and concise writing.
 Even though his career was cut short because of illness, Holman's work survives today as a remarkable legacy in musical research, Adventist music education, and students with successful careers.

-Hans-Jørgen Holman was born in Drammen, Norway, the only child of Hans and Kirsten Halvorsen Guttormsen, and received his early education there.
+Hans-Jørgen Holman was born in Drammen, Norway, on February 20, 1925, the only child of Hans and Kirsten Halvorsen Guttormsen, and received his early education there.
 During World War II, when Nazi Germany invaded his country shortly after his fifteenth birthday, though still a student, he actively participated in underground resistance activities against the Germans for the next five years, until the country was liberated in May 1945.

 Although he exhibited a strong musical interest early in his life, he was also interested in science and wrote examinations in chemistry, mathematics and physics.
 He passed the Piano Teacher’s Examination in the Oslo Conservatory of Music in 1950 and in that same year received his diploma as a pharmacist.

 After immigrating to the United States in March 1950 with first wife, Elly, Holman became a music student at Washington Missionary College, now Washington Adventist University.
 Following graduation in 1951 with a B.A. in music, he accepted an invitation to become chairman of the music department at Indiana Academy in Cicero, Indiana.

 While teaching at IA, he earned a master’s degree in music in 1954 at the Catholic University of America in Washington, D.C.
 He then started work on a doctorate in musicology at Indiana University, studying under Willi Apel, editor of the first two editions of the Harvard Dictionary of Music and a leading scholar in the area of music history that Holman wanted to pursue.